-Nebraska Lieutenant Gov. Mike Foley will join Bellevue University leaders and representatives from the U.S. Department of Labor (USDOL) and the Nebraska Department of Labor (NEDOL) on Thursday, Nov.
-16, at 9 a.m., to announce a new partnership between the University and the Departments of Labor to jointly develop a series of registered apprenticeships for employers in Nebraska and across the country.
+The U.S. Department of Labor (USDOL) and the Nebraska Department of Labor (NEDOL) joined with Bellevue University to announce a new partnership to jointly develop a series of apprenticeship programs.

-Debra Cremeens-Risinger, State Director of the USDOL Office of Apprenticeship, says the new relationship with Bellevue University benefits both individuals seeking employment, as well as employers.
+According to Debra Cremeens-Risinger, State Director of the USDOL Office of Apprenticeship, the new relationship with Bellevue University benefits both individuals seeking employment as well as employers.
 "This partnership enables the USDOL to meet the needs of our constituents, who are the American people," she said.
-"Not only are nine out of 10 of apprentices employed after they complete an apprenticeship, apprentices also earn significantly more over the span of their careers than their peers who don't complete these types of programs.
-Creemens-Risinger added that employers see positive returns from their investment, as well.
+"Not only are nine out of 10 apprentices employed after they complete an apprenticeship, apprentices also earn significantly more over the span of their careers than their peers who don't complete these types of programs."
+Creemens-Risinger added that employers see positive returns from their investment as well.
 "For every dollar spent on apprenticeship programs, employers receive approximately $1.50 in ROI."

 "Our partnership with the USDOL and the NEDOL exemplifies Bellevue University's commitment to prepare people to thrive in a connected, competitive world," said University President Mary Hawkins.